Averyy/esphome-custom-components/README.md

 ## HLK-LD8001H

-A high-precision liquid level detection sensor using 80GHz millimeter wave radar technology with a detection range of 0.15m to 40m and accuracy of ±5mm under optimal conditions.
-This UART component provides MODBUS-RTU integration for this advanced FMCW radar sensor.
+A high-end precision liquid level detection sensor using 80GHz millimeter wave radar technology with a detection range of 0.15m to 40m and accuracy of ±5mm under optimal conditions.
+This UART component supports both distance-only mode and water depth calculation when installation height is specified.

 The 80GHz technology offers excellent detection capabilities even in challenging environments, making it ideal for water tanks, silos, and other liquid level monitoring applications.
-The component supports both distance-only mode and water depth calculation when installation height is specified.
+It is not picky about enclosures and works fine with a 3D printed case or electronics nearby.

-There's an optional lens that makes the beam width extremely narrow to ±3 degrees, whereas without the lens it is quite wide at ±25 degrees.
+There's an optional lens that narrows the beamwidth to ±3 degrees, whereas without the lens and just the bare sensor it is quite wide at ±25 degrees.

 ### Installation